ansys/ansys-api-sherlock/README.md

 these are built on PRs, the main branch, and on tags when pushing.
 Artifacts are uploaded for each PR.

-To publicly release wheels to PyPI, ensure your branch is up to date and then push tags.
-For example, you would use these commands to push tags for the version ``v0.5.0``.
+To publicly release wheels to PyPI, ensure that your branch is up to date and then push tags.
+For example, to push tags for version ``v0.5.0``, you would use these commands:

 ```bash
 git tag v0.5.0